Rudolf Schauffler: Life

-Very early in his career he wrote two papers in 1917 and 1921 for the Mathematische Annalen mathematical research journal.
-After the war he wrote a thesis in 1941 but did not submit it until 1947 to the University of Marburg.
-The subject was on cryptography: An application of cyclic permutations and their theory (German:Eine Anwendung zyklischer Permutationen und ihre Theorie).
+Very early in his career, he wrote two papers in 1917 and 1921 for the Mathematische Annalen mathematical research journal.
+After the war he wrote a thesis in 1941 but did not submit it until 1947 to Marburg University.
+The subject was on cryptography: An application of cyclic permutations and their theory (German: Eine Anwendung zyklischer Permutationen und ihre Theorie).
 It had not been submitted due to the contents being secret.
 He was promoted to Doctor of Philosophy in 1948.
-In 1956 and 1957 he wrote two further papers, the first of these was on the theory of Check digit systems.
+In 1956 and 1957, he wrote two further papers, the first of these was on the theory of Check digit systems.

 In 1967, the historian David Kahn interviewed Schauffler in his apartment for his 1967 book, The Codebreakers and found it most depressing.
 Kahn wrote of Schauffler:

 Elderly, not old, but broken by sickness and the ersatz food of the war years, he shuffled around his chilly apartment, barely able to put a pot of water on for tea.
 As rain dripped slowly from the gray sky, he ended our talk by saying, “A bridge builder can see what he has done for his countrymen, but we (German codebreakers) cannot tell whether our life was worth anything.”

 Career

-Initially Schauffler worked on cryptographic problems.
+Initially, Schauffler worked on cryptographic metholologies.
 During the period from 1921 to 1923, Schauffler worked as part a team that included Werner Kunze on the development of a one-time pad system for the use by the Foreign Office.
 He later became interested in Chinese and Japanese languages while sharing an office with Emil Krebs, who taught him, eventually becoming a specialist in both languages over a period of twenty years.
 Schauffler later focused on theoretical research that became his main field of interest.
+In 1923, he examined the rotor cipher machine, the Enigma machine, specifically the early design known as "Die Handelsmaschine" (The trading machine) and wrote a report explaining the dangers of decipherment.

 He later edited the in-house journal, Scientific Writings of the Dahlem Special Service, (German:Wissenschaftliche Schriften des Sonderdienstes Dahlem).